Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 Companies in FLAG-designated sectors, or any company where FLAG-related gross emissions represent 20% or more of total Scope 1, 2, and 3 emissions.
 SMEs are exempt.
 Companies with FLAG-related emissions below 5% of their overall footprint are also exempt, but must still include those emissions in their energy and industry targets and cannot include FLAG removals in that boundary.

-There is an additional Scope 3 obligation worth flagging: companies that meet the FLAG criteria and whose Scope 3 gross emissions represent 40% or more of total Scope 1, 2, and 3 emissions must set both a FLAG Scope 3 target and a separate energy/industry Scope 3 target.
+There is an additional Scope 3 obligation worth noting: companies that meet the FLAG criteria and whose Scope 3 gross emissions represent 40% or more of total Scope 1, 2, and 3 emissions must set both a FLAG Scope 3 target and a separate energy/industry Scope 3 target.
 Each 67% coverage threshold must be met independently.

 Emissions coverage